Basics

 As the researcher engages with the data, they can analyze different aspects that might be related to their research question.
 For example, exploring patterns within and across the life histories can stem from specific life events, experiences, actions, emotions, beliefs, identity aspects, and social-cultural-historical influences.
 The researcher can carry out coding – assigning labels to segments of the data – to facilitate the identification and organization of themes and patterns.

-It's important to ensure that the findings are grounded in the participants' perspectives rather than the researcher's preconceptions.
-Researchers can achieve this by revisiting the raw data frequently and comparing their interpretations with the participants' own words and meanings.
+Researchers should ensure that the findings are grounded in the participants' perspectives rather than the their own preconceptions.
+They can achieve this by revisiting the raw data frequently and comparing their interpretations with the participants' own words and meanings.
 Moreover, seeking feedback from participants on preliminary findings, a practice known as member checking, can also help to enhance the credibility of the analysis.

 Lastly, maintaining a reflexive journal, where researchers document their thoughts, reactions, and evolving insights during the analysis, can be a valuable tool for enhancing reflexivity.
 This ongoing engagement with reflexivity not only strengthens the analytical rigor but also adds transparency and credibility to the research, emphasizing that the researcher is not a neutral observer but an active participant in the knowledge construction process.